 Here's a good tip: When you think you've gathered enough fire wood, gather five times more.
 That way you're sure to have enough fire wood to get through the night.

-If you're crossing over the mountains or find yourself deep in winter, a ski mask is a very handy item as it will help keep your head and face warm at night, when you sleep.
 You should also have a stocking cap, which you can pull on over the top of the ski mask, and keep yourself even warmer thanks to the added layer.

 What?
 Hunting, fishing, trapping.

 You want to live off the land, don't you?
 You can't live off freeze dried food and energy bars forever, especially if all you have is a Bug Out Bag.